bazelbuild/starlark/spec.md

 on the value returned by `get_filename()`.

-## Value concepts {#value-concepts}
+## Value concepts

-Starlark has eleven core [data types](#data-types).
+Starlark has over a dozen core [data types](#data-types).
 An application that embeds the Starlark intepreter may define additional types that behave like Starlark values.
-All values, whether core or application-defined, implement a few basic behaviors:
+All values, whether core or
+application-defined, implement a few basic behaviors:

 ```text